Wiley CPA Review + NINJA: 5 Easy Steps to Smash Any CPA Exam in 7 Days

 Start with your weakest topics first and work backward.
-You can let the software feed you questions, but since you're in a final review phase, I recommend doing topic-specific mini testlets and really drill down.
+You can let the software feed you questions, but since you're in a final review phase, I recommend doing topic-specific mini-testlets and really drilling down

 The one you DREAD seeing on exam day.